 After you clicked there, on the up-right corner of your dashboard you will see a button called “Add Competitor”.
-Go there, and fill in your competitor domain.
+Click there, and fill in your competitor domain.

-After you finished entering competitor domain, click “Next” and Competitors App will find all relevant URLs for your competitor you can monitor.
+After you have finished entering competitor domain, click “Next” and Competitors App will find all relevant URLs of your competitor you can monitor.

 Scroll at the bottom of your dashboard and you will see the following alert:

-Click “Finish” first, and later subscribe to your competitor newsletters with the emails they said in the alert.
+Click “Finish” first, and later subscribe to your competitor newsletters with the emails they mentioned in the alert.

 In this way, you will start tracking their newsletter campaigns (Don’t forget to adjust this.
 It can be really helpful).